speechcatcher-asr/speechcatcher-data/data_server/README.md

 # Data server

 The data server allows to store and access transcripts.
 For example when mass downloading and transcribing podcasts in parallel, it can feed workers with new episodes.
-The output transcripts can then be stored in a centralized database while there may be many worker nodes on different computers accesing it.
+The output transcripts can then be stored in a centralized database while there may be many worker nodes on different computers that transcribe the data.

 ## How to create the Postgres schema